chetanakashV/blockchain_smartcontract/README.md

 4. The sender and the amount sent can also be changed from the left side panel to simulate different users.<br/> <br/>

 ## Smart Contracts<br/>
 Smart Contracts are programs on a blockchain that are triggered when certain pre conditions are met.
+These are used for automation.

+### Usage of Smart Contracts
+To buy the product, the buyer has to pay the price of the item to the smart contract.
+This amount is held by the contract till the buyer confirms that the item is delivered.
+Upon the confirmation, the amount held by the smart contract is transferred to the seller.
+The smart contract ensures that a seller couldn't default on the product, the smart contracts hence make the platform trustworthy.
 <br/>

 ## Structures Used: